digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     > Now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}

-1. reinstall the cloth trim for the side of the car you are working on, and reinstall all plastic clips and screws.
+1. Reinstall the cloth trim for the side of the car you are working on, and reinstall all plastic clips and screws.
-1. reinstall the C-Pillar trim and the outer cushioning for the rear seats, remembering to screw in the trim itself
+1. Reinstall the C-Pillar trim and the outer cushioning for the rear seats, remembering to screw in the trim itself
-1. done
+1. Done

 ### Rear Speakers - Ute